The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Uncertainties in the stellar population properties

-Exploring the distribution of the uncertainty across the \logM -- $(u-r)_\mathrm{res}$ diagram (see also Fig.~\ref{fig:MassColorSPerrors}) we find that these properties are not estimated with equal precision for the different galaxy populations, so the precision is not evenly distributed across the \logM -- $(u-r)_\mathrm{res}$ diagram.
-The bimodality of the distribution is clearly seen in $\sigma$ (\ageM) (bottom left panel in Fig.~\ref{fig:MassColorSPerrors}).
-For red sequence galaxies \ageM\ is estimated better ($\sigma (\ageMt) \leq 0.15$ dex) than for galaxies in the blue cloud ($\sigma (\ageMt) \sim 0.3$ dex).
-Uncertainties in \logM\ (top central panel in Fig.~\ref{fig:MassColorSPerrors}) are also smaller in the red sequence than in the blue cloud, although the larger uncertainties in \logM\ correspond to galaxies in the right ridge of the $\logMt$ -- $(u-r)_\mathrm{res}$ diagram, as discussed above for Fig.~\ref{fig:MassColor}.
-In addition, $(u-r)_\mathrm{res}$ is constrained slightly better in the red sequence than in the blue cloud (top right panel in Fig.~\ref{fig:MassColor}).
-The uncertainties in $A_V$ (bottom central panel in Fig.~\ref{fig:MassColor}) are similar throughout the blue cloud, somewhat lower for the less massive galaxies, while the higher $\sigma (A_V)$ correspond to the more massive galaxies in the red sequence.
-The precision in \logZM\ (bottom right panel in Fig.~\ref{fig:MassColor}) shows a clear distribution in the $\logMt$ -- $(u-r)_\mathrm{res}$ diagram; it is worse constrained for galaxies in the blue cloud, with $\sigma$(\logZM) up to $1$ dex.
+Exploring the distribution of the uncertainty across the \logM -- $(u-r)_\mathrm{res}$ diagram (see also Fig.~\ref{fig:MassColorSPerrors}), we find that these properties are not estimated with equal precision for the different galaxy populations; as such, the precision is not evenly distributed across the \logM -- $(u-r)_\mathrm{res}$ diagram.
+The bimodality of the distribution is clearly seen in $\sigma$ (\ageM) (bottom-left panel of Fig.~\ref{fig:MassColorSPerrors}).
+For red sequence galaxies, \ageM\ is estimated better ($\sigma (\ageMt) \leq 0.15$ dex) than for galaxies in the blue cloud ($\sigma (\ageMt) \sim 0.3$ dex).
+Uncertainties in \logM\ (top-central panel in Fig.~\ref{fig:MassColorSPerrors}) are also smaller in the red sequence than in the blue cloud, although the larger uncertainties in \logM\ correspond to galaxies in the right ridge of the $\logMt$ -- $(u-r)_\mathrm{res}$ diagram, as discussed above for Fig.~\ref{fig:MassColor}.
+In addition, $(u-r)_\mathrm{res}$ is constrained slightly better in the red sequence than in the blue cloud (top-right panel of Fig.~\ref{fig:MassColor}).
+The uncertainties in $A_V$ (bottom-central panel of Fig.~\ref{fig:MassColor}) are similar throughout the blue cloud (though somewhat lower for the less massive galaxies), while the higher $\sigma (A_V)$ correspond to the more massive galaxies in the red sequence.
+The precision in \logZM\ (bottom-right panel of Fig.~\ref{fig:MassColor}) shows a clear distribution in the $\logMt$ -- $(u-r)_\mathrm{res}$ diagram; it is less well constrained for galaxies in the blue cloud, with $\sigma$(\logZM) up to $1$ dex.
 However, for galaxies in the red sequence, $\sigma$(\logZM) can be as low as $0.2$ dex.
 Thus, the solar or super-solar metallicity of red sequence galaxies is well determined.